 Colmar’s architectural style means it looks like it has popped straight out of a fairy tale, with chocolate-box-houses and timber-framed houses dotting the landscape.
 This means that there are photo opportunities at every turn, and with the addition of Christmas trees and lights, it’s an Instagrammer’s dream!

-Not only is Colmar a great winter getaway location in itself, but those who love Christmas markets will also be able to combine their trip to Colmar with other Christmas Markets in Alsace, the Alsace Wine Route, or destinations in the region such as Strasbourg and Basel.
+Colmar is a great winter getaway location in itself, but those who love Christmas markets will also like to combine their trip to Colmar with other Christmas Markets in Alsace, the Alsace Wine Route, or other destinations such as Strasbourg and Basel.

 If you are wondering where to spend winter in France for a relaxing holiday, Auvergne has some interesting options.

 Auvergne, in Eastern France, is a great destination for wellbeing activities and health treatments, with water coming out of the ground at high temperatures.
-Thanks to its volcanic soil’s richness, Auvergne contains a variety of thermal sources to treat many conditions, perfect for a quick recovery during the cold winter in France.
+Thanks to the richness of its volcanic soil, Auvergne contains a variety of thermal sources to treat many conditions, perfect for a quick recovery during the cold winter in France.

-Amongst the 10 Auvergne spa towns in the Massif Central, Vichy is the spa resort par excellence.
-It was Napoleon III who worked hard to make the spa-town of Vichy famous all over the world.
+Amongst the ten Auvergne spa towns in the Massif Central, Vichy is the spa resort par excellence.
+Napoleon III worked hard to make the spa-town of Vichy famous all over the world.
 Apart from its two baths, Vichy has also a beautiful Art Déco heritage, with an Opera House, eclectic villas, grand hotels, and two casinos.

 Lyon is one of the best places to visit in France in winter.
 There are many ways to enjoy winter in Lyon apart from visiting its museums, main sights, and silk shops.